spacetelescope/jwst/CONTRIBUTING.md

 	>> pip install -e ".[test]"

 This will install the optional 'test' dependencies specified in `pyproject.toml` that don't install by default.
+(Note these test dependencies are also included when installing `jwst` with the `[dev]` tag).
 The package `pytest` is one of these and is what's used to run the tests. `pytest` searches through all the directories in your repository (underneath the directory from which it was invoked command line) and looks for any directories called 'test' or .py files with the word 'test' in the name.
 Functions